colinfwren/atomic-todo/README.md

 steps in [Setting up Appwrite](#setting-up-appwrite).

 Once you have the instance set up and running you can run `API_KEY=[api key generated] yarn test` to run them.

+The system tests will create new users, todoboards and todos as they are run and they don't currently clean up their data so bare this in mind when running them.